GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-view-properties.md

 #### Parameters

-  - contentViewClass: The type of content view the cell will be displaying.
+  - `contentViewClass`: The type of content view the cell will be displaying.
-  - layoutOptions: The option set describing content view layout.
+  - `layoutOptions`: The option set describing content view layout.
-  - indexPath: The cell index path.
+  - `indexPath`: The cell index path.

 #### Returns